 The one constant today was the wind.
 It was incessant, and the flat hiking made it hard to hide from the non-stop, chilly gusts.
 Even lunch was taken sitting down in a shallow wash/ditch to try and get a little break and warmth.

-Needing water, I caught up with Cricket, and we went in search of a water catchment tank on our map.
-I was particularly excited because someone had left a comment that a Gila monster lived under the tank.
+Needing water, I caught up with Cricket, and we searched for a water catchment tank on our map.
+I was particularly excited because someone had commented that a Gila monster lived under the tank.
 It was about a half-mile off the trail, and we planned to get water and camp nearby.

 We found the tank but no Gila and hiked back towards the main trail before setting up for the night.
 A little while later, another young hiker moving on to the PCT joined us for the night – Sidney.
 She was friendly and set up near us, where we all chatted while we made dinner.